doctorfree/Asciiville/README.md

 	-x indicates use xfce4 terminal emulator
 	-X indicates run command in current terminal window -y indicates use ranger as the default command
-	-z indicates use neomutt/mutt as the default command
+	-z indicates use mutt as the default command

 ASCIImatics animation options:
 	-A indicates use Art Images scenes in ASCIImatics display